-The second edition of the Global Precipitation Measurement Mission (GPM) Mentorship program is coming in 2023.
-Register now (limited seats available).
+The second edition of the Global Precipitation Measurement Mission (GPM) Mentorship program is starting.
+Registration is now over.
+If you applied to the capstone project you will be informed of acceptance status soon.

-In 2022, over 50 participants from around the world, learned from top subject matter experts on a wide array of precipitation-related topics.
+We have over 120 participants from 30 countries around the world, who will be learning from top subject matter experts on a wide array of precipitation-related topics.
 IMERG, DPR, ground validation, data discovery, and processing were some of the many topics discussed in the program.
-12 capstone projects were also developed by the participants in close collaboration with SMEs who acted as mentors.
+We expect over 25 capstone projects to be developed.

 Quick links:

-In 2023, the program will continue to offer a unique training opportunity to users (novice to intermediate).
+In 2023, the program continues to offer a unique training opportunity to users (novice to intermediate).
 We will also introduce exciting upgrades, for an even more interactive and competitive learning experience.

 Before you continue, consider learning more about the GPM mission here.